openscoring/openscoring/README.md

 | POST | /model/${id}/batch | - | Evaluate a model in "batch prediction" mode |
 | POST | /model/${id}/csv | - | Evaluate a model is CSV prediction mode |
 | DELETE | /model/${id} | admin | Undeploy a model |

-Some REST API endpoints require privileged access.
-By default, the Openscoring application grants the "admin" role to all HTTP requests that originate from the local network address.

 ### Model collection querying